The 12 Triggers of Christmas

-With the stress of the holidays in full swing, I thought it would be appropriate to post a light-hearted spoof on the 12 Days of Christmas.
-Here are some of the triggers I am experiencing and the recovery way I am trying to deal.
+With the stress of the holidays in full swing, we thought it would be appropriate to post a light-hearted spoof on the 12 Days of Christmas.
+Here are some of the triggers you may experience and the “recovery way” to approach them.

 Here goes.
 Hopefully you can relate.

 On the 12th day of Christmas, the thing that triggered me…

 was that perfect picture my friend posted on Facebook of her decked-out home with perfectly placed decorations.

 *SUGGESTION: No more checking social media this year.
 Comparison is the thief of joy!